bryanbraun/bryanbraun.github.io/_posts/2025-12-27-raise-your-standards-for-important-things-lower-them-for-unimportant-things.md

 **Raise your standards for important things; lower them for unimportant things**

 When is a room clean enough?
 When is a meal healthy enough?
-We all have standards for these things, and ours standards can be adjusted.
+We all have standards for these things, and our standards can be adjusted.
 Maintaining high standards is expensive, and any effort we spend on high standards for unimportant things is ultimately a waste.

 I could double-down on my March Madness research or I could play a board game with my kids.